The Transient Cost of Learning in Queueing Systems: Introduction

-Going beyond queueing regret, there are papers focusing on finite-time queue length guarantees.
-In a multi-queue multi-server setting, it is known that the MaxWeight algorithm has a polynomial queue length for stabilizable systems.
-However, it requires knowledge of system parameters. \cite{StahlbuhkSM19} studies a multi-queue multi-server setting and propose a frame-based learning algorithm based on MaxWeigtht.
-They focus on a greedy approximation which has polynomial queue lengths when the system is stabilizable with twice of the arrival rates. \cite{YangSrikantYing} considers a non-stationary setting and shows that combining MaxWeight with discounted UCB estimation leads to stability and polynomial queue length that scales as $\tilde{O}(1/\varepsilon^3)$.
-There is also a line of work studying decentralized learning in multi-queue multi-server settings. \cite{gaitonde2023price} assumes queues are selfish and derives conditions under which a no-regret learning algorithm is stable. \cite{sentenac2021decentralized} allows collaborative agents and gives an algorithm with maximum stability, although the queue length scales exponentially in the number of servers. \cite{FreundLW22} designs a decentralized learning version of MaxWeight and shows that the algorithm always stabilizes the system with polynomial queue lengths $\tilde{O}(1/\varepsilon^3)$.
-We discuss these bounds in Appendix~\ref{app:related-work}.
-Our work improves previous results in the centralized setting by showing that MaxWeight with UCB achieves a queue length of $\tilde{O}(1/\varepsilon)$.
+Beyond queueing regret, some papers focus on finite-time queue length guarantees.
+In a multi-queue multi-server setting, the MaxWeight algorithm has a polynomial queue length for stabilizable systems but requires knowledge of system parameters.
+For a joint scheduling and utility maximization problem, \cite{NeelyRP12} combine MaxWeight with forced exploration to handle parameter uncertainty.
+By selecting a suitable window for sample collection, their guarantee corresponds to a $\colq$ bound of at least $O(K^4/\varepsilon^3)$ for our single-queue setting (see Appendix~\ref{app:nrp}). \cite{StahlbuhkSM19} study a multi-queue multi-server setting and propose a frame-based learning algorithm based on MaxWeight.
+They focus on a greedy approximation which has polynomial queue lengths when the system is stabilizable with twice of the arrival rates. \cite{YangSrikantYing} consider a non-stationary setting and show that combining MaxWeight with discounted UCB estimation leads to stability and polynomial queue length that scales as $\tilde{O}(1/\varepsilon^3)$ (Appendix~\ref{app:ysy}).
+There is also a line of work studying decentralized learning in multi-queue multi-server settings. \cite{gaitonde2023price} assume queues are selfish and derive conditions under which a no-regret learning algorithm is stable; this is generalized to queueing networks in which queues and servers form a directed acyclic graph by \cite{FuHL22}. \cite{sentenac2021decentralized} allow collaborative agents and give an algorithm with maximum stability, although the queue length scales exponentially in the number of servers. \cite{FreundLW22} design a decentralized learning version of MaxWeight and show that the algorithm always stabilizes the system with polynomial queue lengths $\tilde{O}(1/\varepsilon^3)$ (Appendix~\ref{app:flw}).
+In contrast, our work shows for the centralized setting that MaxWeight with UCB achieves the near-optimal time-averaged queue length guarantee of $\tilde{O}(1/\varepsilon)$.